AsemAlhaidary/hexo-search-generator/README.md

 # hexo-search-generator

+## I have created and used this package in my sponsor's [Blog](https://2022.blog.richiebartlett.com/), you can find him at his [Website](https://richiebartlett.com/), also [Github](https://github.com/lorezyra)

-This is an updated version of the '[hexo-generator-search](https://github.com/wzpan/hexo-generator-search)' package
+This is an updated version of the [hexo-generator-search](https://github.com/wzpan/hexo-generator-search) package

 The output file (search.xml) of the original package was missing to some informations about the posts, so I have made this updated version to add the informations that I need in my projects